Federal Research Funding Updates 2025

 The Division of University Research is closely monitoring federal government updates, including Executive Orders, communications and guidance from federal agencies and organizations, including the American Council on Education (ACE), the Council on Government Relations (COGR) and the Association of Public and Land-Grant Universities (APLU).
 We will inform the University community of any changes that may impact research, training programs, and federal contracts processed through the division.

-For more information on University-wide operations, please visit the Office of the Provost's Addressing federal policy changes affecting our community webpage.
+For more information on University-wide operations, please visit the Office of the Provost's Addressing federal policy changes affecting our community page.

 Contact us